pinkeyyy/monogame-framework-wpfinterop/Readme.md

 	_spriteBatch.End();
 ```

-** The reason is that the interop sample cannot use the backbuffer (null) and instead uses it's own rendertarget.**

-So the code needs to look like this instead:
+Instead there is always a rendertarget (internally used to display the renderoutput in WPF), thus in a WPF control the code needs to look like this instead:

 ```

-	// get the wpf rendertarget
-	var wpfRenderTarget = (RenderTarget2D)GraphicsDevice.GetRenderTargets()[0].RenderTarget;
+	// get and cache the wpf rendertarget (there is always a default rendertarget) var wpfRenderTarget = (RenderTarget2D)GraphicsDevice.GetRenderTargets()[0].RenderTarget;

-	// Draw into rendertarget
+	// Draw into custom rendertarget
 	GraphicsDevice.SetRenderTarget(_rendertarget);
 	GraphicsDevice.Clear(Color.Transparent);
 	_spriteBatch.Begin();